 Posted on Wednesday 06 January 2016

 That low credit score ruins everything, doesn't it?
-For so many Canadians it can feel like such a ball and chain.
-Forever holding you back from lower interest rates and overall, just better financial opportunities.
-Forget about buying a home or even renting a nice place, your bad credit score could even keep you from landing a decent job.
+For so many Canadians, low credit scores can be a chain holding you back from getting lower interest rates, and even worse, better financial opportunities.
+Asides from making it difficult to buy a home or rent a nice place for yourself, a bad credit score can even keep you from landing a decent job.

-While it is important to not live above your means, a wise move would be to open up multiple credit card accounts.
-If you apply the 40% rule to each of your cards, it help you improve your credit rating much faster as it will prove to your lenders that you can effectively manage multiple credit lines.
+While it is important not to live above your means, unforeseeable circumstances may occur.
+A tip that can help you stay on track is to open up multiple credit card accounts.
+If you apply the 40% rule to all your cards, your credit rating can improve faster.
+Also, it helps to prove to your lenders that you can effectively manage multiple credit lines.

-Errors can come from identity theft, to an additional charge (System error), to a simple clerical error, but all can negatively affect your score.
-You can always dispute an item on your credit report, but fixing your credit, whether your fault or not, will take time to correct.
-It’s just how the system works.
+Errors can result from identity theft, an additional charge due to system error, or even simple clerical errors.
+Regardless, they can negatively affect your score.
+It is easy to dispute an item on your credit report, but fixing your credit, whether this is your fault or not, will take time to correct.
+This is simply how the system runs.

 Create Good Credit Building Habits

-These kinds of actions show that you're not just living on credit, but rather building up your credit.
-In other words, lenders will see you have income and are using it in a very responsible manner.
+This will show that you are not merely living on credit but rather building up your credit.
+In other words, lenders will see you have income and use it responsibly.

-As long as they are responsible, and pay their bills on time, this will bring some positive reinforcements to your current credit situation as well.
+Therefore, if the dependants are responsible and pay their bills on time, this will positively reinforce your credit situation.

-You can pay twice, or even three times a month on your credit card if you want to.
+You can pay twice, or even thrice a month, on your credit card.

 The more you pay on these forms of debt, the better your credit report will look.
-Don't place yourself under financial duress to meet a goal like this, but if you can, definitely do so.
+However, don't place yourself under financial duress to meet this goal.
+The point is to do it if you can afford to.